 The weirdest thing, though, was losing my nose hairs.
 You don’t really think about it, but your nose hairs stop your nose from running.
 My nose seemed to run all the time because there was nothing to catch it or to stop it a bit.
 That was really kind of weird.

 Eyelash & eyebrow loss

 I had a blog post that I wrote; it was called “Ode to the Last Eyelash.”
 My last eyelash fell out two weeks after I finished my last chemo, so the hair follicle had died but hadn’t shook lose yet.
 Then it finally fell out.
 When I went off of the kind of chemo that makes your hair fall out, they did start to grow fairly quickly.
 They did grow back, which is interesting to watch them each day get a little longer.

 Solution: My eyebrows were still out, but there was still a ridge here, and you could use some eyeshadow and pencil them in so it didn’t look so strange.

 Things like my nails were turning brownish and kind of coming loose.
 I was on a neurotoxin chemotherapy, so it was hurting the nerves in my body.
 My teeth ached because the nerves in my teeth were all being damaged.
 I wasn’t supposed to floss.
 That was hard, as it was.
 They just didn’t want me to cut myself.

 Loss in taste

-Then the kids couldn’t hear me crying, either, so it was good.
+Then the kids couldn’t hear me crying either, so it was good.
 It was comforting, so I took like three showers a day, and I’d cry in there.
-But that was surprising, how angry I was that I couldn’t taste my tears.
+That was surprising, how angry I was that I couldn’t taste my tears.

 I could taste some sweet, so I ended up wanting to eat sweet because it’s what I could taste.
-But things oftentimes tasted like dirt.
-And of course, they talk about the steel spoons.
+Things oftentimes tasted like dirt.
+Of course, they talk about the steel spoons.